 Participation is open to everyone.
 The festival is open to short and feature films of all production techniques, including animation, documentary, drama, experimental or artist film and hybrid work from low to high budgets.
 The festival's focus will be on Asian films, but there will be a limited selection of non-Asian films as well.

 The festival does not require any premiere status.
 Films must have been completed after 2014.
 All films will be subtitled in Myanmar language by the festival organisers.

 Filmmakers are requested to submit films through the FilmFreeway website and submissions need to be sent before September 30, 2018.
 If you have questions regarding the film submission you can reach us through email@example.com.

 An independent selection committee is appointed by the festival to view all submissions for programming consideration.
 Decisions made by the selection committee are final.
 The committee will select films for the festival by November 30th 2018.
 After selection, notification letters will be sent electronically.

 SUBMISSION OF SCREENING COPIES

-We request a digital file for screening: Video tape formats or film prints are not applicable.
-Screening copies must be submitted before 30 November 2017.
+We request a digital file (MP4, MOV or other) for screening: Video tape formats or film prints are not applicable.
+Screening copies must be submitted before 30 November 2018.
 The participant is responsible for the costs of sending the screening copy to the festival.
 The festival covers the costs of returning or forwarding screening copies.